Segmentation of Anatomical Layers and Artifacts in Intravascular Polarization Sensitive Optical Coherence Tomography Using Attending Physician and Boundary Cardinality Losses: Introduction

+In parallel to conventional OCT (Fig.~\ref{fig:annotations}.A), polarization sensitive (PS) OCT performs polarimetric measurements to reconstruct images of tissue birefringence and depolarization (Fig.~\ref{fig:annotations}.B-C).
+Microscopic PS-OCT in human aortic plaques reports tissue birefringence that can quantify collagen and smooth muscle cell content features, which play an important role in plaque stability and vascular healing~\cite{nadkarni2007measurement}.
+Moreover, catheter-based PS-OCT perform intravascular polarimetry of coronary atherosclerosis~\cite{villiger2018coronary}.
+In addition to tissue birefringence, intravascular polarimetry also measures depolarization, which is increased in tissues containing lipid particles, macrophage accumulations, or cholesterol crystals, as confirmed by correlation with histology in a human cadaver heart study~\cite{villiger2018coronary}.
+Intravascular polarimetry is compatible with current intravascular imaging catheters, which facilitated its translation into the clinic~\cite{villiger2018repeatability, otsuka2020intravascular}.

+Imaging in patients confirmed the improved image contrast available to polarimetric measurements.
+In particular, the smooth muscle cell-rich tunica media features consistent and high birefringence, often separated from the adjacent intima and adventitia layers by fine bands of low birefringence, co-locating with the internal and elastic laminae (IEL, EEL).
+Depolarization enhances lipid-rich lesions and simplifies their differentiation from calcification, which can have similar appearance in conventional intensity tomograms.
+The ability to consistently measure the EEL diameter along the entire coronary would be highly relevant for the sizing of stent diameter and length~\cite{raber2018clinical}.

+Intravascular polarimetry also offers a window of opportunity for prospective identification of remote lesions with a propensity for causing subsequent acute events.
+There remains a high rate of recurrent coronary events within only a few years following initial PCI, caused in about 50\% of the cases by a lesion not involved in the original event~\cite{erlinge2021identification}.
+Plaques that rupture typically are depleted of collagen~\cite{burke1997coronary, virmani2000lessons}, and are expected to be lowly birefringent.
+The fibrous caps of target lesions in patients with chronic coronary syndrome featured indeed significantly higher birefringence than the caps of patients with acute coronary syndrome~\cite{otsuka2020intravascular}.
+Combined, intravascular polarimetry converts the polarization properties of tissues into endogenous imaging contrast that may facilitate segmentation of subsurface features and could in turn enable improved guidance of PCI, as well as refined assessment of remote lesions.

-Our present work builds on the success of deep learning methods for segmentation to automatically characterize anatomical layers.
-This paper proposes a convolutional neural network and optimizes its performance using a new multi-term loss function to utilize the advantage of PS-OCT image contrast and to analyze coronary artery images automatically.
+We build on the success of deep learning methods for segmentation tasks.
+This paper proposes a convolutional neural network and optimizes its performance using a new multi-term loss function.
+It uses the additional image contrasts available to intravascular polarimetry by appending the three channels (conventional intensity, birefringence, depolarization) into a multichannel image to automatically analyze coronary artery images.